Toward an Idiomatic Framework for Cognitive Robotics: Sigma's Cognitive Hourglass Model

-Of these extensions, the two first are merely special-purpose optimizations for the inference algorithm, i.e., a part of the implementation layer in \cref{fig:sigma_model}.
-According to the authors of \cite{RosenbloomDemskiUstun+2017+1+103} the third extension has "a less clear status concerning factor graph semantics".
+Below the Cognitive architecture and at the waist of the model, they have the graphical architecture constituting a small elegant core of functionality. \textit{Functional elegance} is thereby obtained by compilation of knowledge and skills through a series of layers into a common representation in the graphical architecture.
+This graphical architecture primarily consists of probabilistic inference over graphical models, more specifically factor graphs, utilizing the sum-product algorithm \cite{910572} plus the following extensions: \begin{enumerate} \item each variable node is allowed to correspond to one or more function variables, \item special purpose factor nodes, \item and the possibility of limiting the direction of influence along a link in the graph. \end{enumerate} Of these extensions, the two first are merely special-purpose optimizations for the inference algorithm, i.e., a part of the implementation layer in \cref{fig:sigma_model}.
+According to the authors the third extension has "a less clear status concerning factor graph semantics"\cite{RosenbloomDemskiUstun+2017+1+103}.
 Finally, the graphical architecture is implemented in the programming language LISP.
 In this model, \textit{sufficient efficiency} is achieved as the cumulative efficiency of all layers.
 I.e., an efficient implementation in LISP is futile if models of knowledge and skills are inefficient for a given task.

 To summarize, the model shown in \cref{fig:sigma_model} commits to multiple more or less restrictive decisions such as the utilization of factor graphs and the sum-product algorithm at its core, the "cognitive cycle", the tri-level control structure, and LISP as the exclusive implementation language.
-While these commitments may be suitable for the specific cognitive architecture Sigma, they would hinder the exploration of new ideas and the utilization of new technologies, making this model unsuitable as a general framework.
+While these commitments may be suitable for the specific cognitive architecture Sigma mainly targeted human-like intelligens, they would hinder the exploration of new ideas and the utilization of new technologies, making this model less suitable as a general framework.